epfl-cs358/2025fa-mklego/README.md

 - [] 1 MOSFET

 ### Setup instructions:
-find the dxf files at [link]
+find the dxf files at resources/3D Models/Boxes/MDF_sub_electrical_box.dxf
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO
-TODO

 ### Notes:
 This electrcial box connects to the dispensers